-Existing clients will have now received an email from us explaining how the online therapy works and if you have any questions, please call us on 0492 485 823 or send us an email to email@example.com.
+Existing clients will have now received an email from us explaining how the Telehealth online counselling works and if you have any questions, please call us on 0492 485 823 or send us an email to firstname.lastname@example.org.

-If you are a current client, your psychologist will touch base with you about making arrangements for Telehealth for any upcoming appointments.
+If you are a current client at The Soulutions Centre, your psychologist will touch base with you about making arrangements for Telehealth online counselling for any upcoming appointments.
 If you haven’t heard from your psychologist yet, or have questions or concerns, you can also get in touch with our Support Team here.
 If you are a new client, you can book online or express your interest in starting online therapy.
 It is likely this will move back to face to face therapy later down the track.
 We are trying to stay flexible with developments as they arise.

 If you have an online video session booked in, your psychologist will email you with a link that you can click on at the time of your appointment to begin your session.
 Please know we are here to provide you with the highest quality psychological services whilst utilising contemporary technology.
 As long as you have a reliable internet connection (or telephone within Australia), we can make it work.